 Undergraduate Letter of Recommendation

-If you are writing a letter of recommendation for a student applying for an undergraduate degree, you are probably writing as a subject teacher or counselor.
-You must start keeping these points in mind:
+When writing a letter of recommendation for a student applying for an undergraduate degree, keep these points in mind:

-- Begin with an introduction – The first paragraph should explain who you are, and your relationship to the student.
-Do mention how long you have known the student, and in what capacity.
-Whether your relationship is formal or informal, the LOR should reflect that.
+- Start with an introduction: In the first paragraph, introduce yourself and explain your relationship to the student.
+Mention how long you have known them and in what capacity.

 Postgraduate Letter of Recommendation